w3bdesign/nextjs-woocommerce/README.md

 ## Features

-- Connect to Woocommerce REST API and list ID, name and display image for products
+- Connect to Woocommerce REST API and list name, price and display image for products
 - Tailwind CSS for styling
 - Minimalistic and responsive design
 - Custom API endpoints